michaeloki/secure-password-utility-flutter/README.md

 This password utility encourages the use of strong passwords in flutter apps.

-To install this package, run npm i secure-password-utility.

 When you call WeakPasswordChecker you will get a boolean value.

 Weak passwords like password123 or common words will also return false.